The lessons and inspirations of sports and the sporting life have always had a deep hold on the business psyche.

 And let me add that it isn’t like the inmates are running the asylum at my friend’s fund - as a prerequisite of having them as an investor, each of their portfolio company CEOs are required to undertake and report on a vigorous, quarterly budgeting and forecasting cycle.

-And also let’s not assume that my friend just works for a lousy fund.
-Their companies’ astounding lack of consistent financial performance is pretty much par for the course for the emerging technology company space.
+And also let’s not assume that my friend is just a lousy investor.
+Lack of consistent financial performance is pretty much par for the course for startups and small businesses.

 So what is going on?

 Are the entrepreneurs just not ready for prime time?
-Are their managerial skill levels at many levels below their big company brethren?
+Are their managerial skill levels that many levels below their big company brethren?